AmnaMazen/ReactorX-200-Robot-Arm/README.md

 # ReactorX-200-Robot-Arm
-In this repository, we will provide step-by-step tutorials for ReactorX-200 Robot Arm
+In this repository, we will provide step-by-step tutorials for ReactorX-200 Robot Arm.
+This work is done with the collaboration of my student: Chenghao Lin

 ## Installation